dereuromark/cakephp-queue/docs/README.md

 #### Concurrent workers may execute the same job multiple times

 If you want to use multiple workers, please double check that all jobs have a high enough timeout (>> 2x max possible execution time of a job).
 Currently it would otherwise risk the jobs being run multiple times!

+#### Concurrent workers may execute the same job type multiple times

+If you need limiting of how many times a specific job type can be run in parallel, you need to find a custom solution here.

+#### Rate limiting

+Check if you need to use "rate" config (> 0) to avoid them being run too fast per worker.
+Currently you cannot rate limit it more globally however.

 ## IDE support